sjtalkar/capstone_dashboard/README.md

 Note that the host is set to 0.0.0.0 in the app.py Dash file

 The application can be run as https://localhost:8050

+1. Create a .env file with
+   MAPBOX_ACCESS_TOKEN = <Your access token>
+2. To run the docker image with the u